osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

   <tr>
    <td>AnnotationTest
    </td>
    <td> This test provides coverage for various aspects of the AnnotationService API including creating and querying DataSets, and creating and querying Annotations.
 The test runs a simple ingestion scenario to create data for various devices.
 It includes both negative and positive tests for createDataSet() using the ingested data.
 It includes both negative and postive tests for the queryDataSets() API over the DataSets created by the test.
 It includes both negative and positive tests for createAnnotation() using the DataSets created by the test.
 It includes negative and positive coverage for queryAnnotations() using the annotations created by the test.
 It includes a scenario to run a time-series data query using the DataSet returned by queryAnnotations().
+It includes positive and negative test cases for exporing datasets to HDF5, CSV, and XLSX formats.
    </td>
   </tr>
 </table>